Ring oscillator

-A ring oscillator is a device composed of an odd number of NOT gates in a ring, whose output oscillates between two voltage levels, representing true and false.
-The NOT gates, or inverters, are attached in a chain and the output of the last inverter is fed back into the first.
+A ring oscillator is a circuit composed of a cascaded chain of inverters (logical NOT gates) arranged in a ring, such that the output of the inverter at the end of the chain is fed back into the first inverter, which produces an output at the output of each inverter that oscillates between two voltage levels representing true and false.

+If the inverters used are buffered, then any odd number of inverters can be used.
+However, if the inverters used are unbuffered, then an odd number of at least 3 inverters must be used.
+(For simplicity, this article may simply say an "odd number" and ignore this caveat.)
+This is because a single unbuffered inverter in a loop with itself will simply have its output voltage equal its input voltage.
+Another formal proof of why a single unbuffered inverter won't work: the phase of the transfer function of a single unbuffered inverter doesn't cross 0° (or any integer multiple of 360°), so it fails to satisfy that necessary condition of Barkhausen stability.

 Details

 Because a single inverter computes the logical NOT of its input, it can be shown that the last output of a chain of an odd number of inverters is the logical NOT of the first input.
 The final output is asserted a finite amount of time after the first input is asserted and the feedback of the last output to the input causes oscillation.

 A circular chain composed of an even number of inverters cannot be used as a ring oscillator.
 The last output in this case is the same as the input.
 However, this configuration of inverter feedback can be used as a storage element and it is the basic building block of static random access memory or SRAM.

 The stages of the ring oscillator are often differential stages, that are more immune to external disturbances.
 This renders available also non-inverting stages.
 A ring oscillator can be made with a mix of inverting and non-inverting stages, provided the total number of inverting stages is odd.
 The oscillator period is in all cases equal to twice the sum of the individual delays of all stages.

 A ring oscillator only requires power to operate.
-Above a certain voltage, typical well below the threshold voltage of the MOSFETs used, oscillations begin spontaneously.
+Above a certain voltage - typically well below the threshold voltage of the MOSFETs used - oscillations begin spontaneously.
 To increase the frequency of oscillation, two methods are commonly used.
 First, making the ring from a smaller number of inverters results in a higher frequency of oscillation, with about the same power consumption.
 Second, the supply voltage may be increased.
 In circuits where this method can be applied, it reduces the propagation delay through the chain of stages, increasing both the frequency of the oscillation and the current consumed.